check_scoring#

 If scoring represents multiple scores, one can use:

-• a list or tuple of unique strings;
+• a list, tuple or set of unique strings;

 • a callable returning a dictionary where the keys are the metric names and the values are the metric scorers;